DavidTello1/Development/README.md

 # Development
-This is a little game made by two second year students of the Videogame Design and Development degree It's just a small platformer with two levels, where the player can move right and left, jump, and dash.
-The game has been made using C++, using SDL and pugi libraries.
+This is a little game made by two second year students of the Videogame Design and Development degree It's just a small platformer with two levels, where the player can move right and left, jump, and grip.
+The game has been made using C++, SDL and pugi libraries.
 The maps have been made using Tiled.

-2.0 Update:

-We have improved the game by adding framerate cap and selection(at 30 by default), performance analyisis with brofiler, and an entity system which can be seen at the pdf inside the release.
-We also have added enemies that can pathfind to the player, and the hability to stop time.

-3.0 Update

-We have added an Intro screen before the game and UI.
-The UI System can be checked in the pdf file inside the release In the Intro screen, the player can start a new gameload a saved game(if possible) change the volume or check the authors and the license.
-While playing, the player will have a clock that indicates the state of the ZA WARUDO hability a lifebar with the remaining lifes, and counters for the time the pickups(we have also added those) and the score.

-The score is calculated by the number of pickups100 - current time10 - lost lives*50.

-Controls
+###Controls
 -Movement with 'A' (left) 'D' (right) keys.

 -Jump with spacebar.